djjd47130/JDLib/README.md

 ## Font Button Control
 **[TJDFontButton](/Docs/TJDFontButton.md)** [MOSTLY FUNCTIONAL]

-A button which supports a font glyph instead of a graphic image.
+A button which supports a font glyph instead of a graphic image, among other unique features.

+- Completely custom, not inheriting from any existing button control.
+- Options for where and how to display the glyph, if at all.
+- Transparent background options.
+- Optional overlay glyph.
+- Optional sub-caption.
+- Supports VCL styles.

 ## Plot Chart Control
 **[TJDPlotChart](/Docs/TJDPlotChart.md)** [ACTIVE PROJECT]

 A custom control allowing users to create and manage plot points to generate data.

+- Run-time UI control of plot points by dragging plot points.
+- Uses GDI+ for smooth graphics.
+- Several UI/UX options to control behavior.
+- Ultimately calculate Y-axis value based on any given X-axis value.
+- Used for variable control, such as fan speed, volume, etc.

 ![image](https://github.com/user-attachments/assets/c714ec12-9d92-4fc1-8172-56fe0d3b1d4f)